kdubovikov/blog/_posts/2020-07-27-async-unicorns-love-rust.md

 If our unicorn shop app needs to communicate with tens or hundreds of different shops, then processes might solve our issue.
 However, if we will scale to thousands of shops (for which I have absolutely no doubt), then processes will start to feel show and sluggish.

 The more lightweight concept of threads comes to our rescue.
 Think of them as a set of lightweight mini-processes inside your large process.
 Threads are much faster to create and destroy.
 Also, they share memory access, so you won't need to use expensive I/O-based communication protocols just to share information inside your own application.
-Howewer, all this power comes with a grain of salt.
+However, all this power comes with a grain of salt.

 {% maincolumn 'assets/img/esp32-weather-station/post-3-rust-async/salt-mine.jpg' %}